Typescript Polymorphism with examples

 }

-It does not Compile and gives an error Duplicate function implementation.
+However, this code does not compile and gives an error: Duplicate function implementation.

-You can check my other blog post on Function overload in typescript
+For more details, you can refer to my other blog post on Function overload in typescript

 interface DatabaseConnection {